Catholic Wedding

 Response: Amen.

-so that the afflicted and the needy
+so that the afflicted and needy who have known your kindness

 Response: Amen.

-And may almighty God bless you all,
+And may almighty God bless all of you, who are gathered here,

 the Father, and the Son, and the Holy Spirit.